daveabrock/daveabrock.github.io/_drafts/2020-10-17-blazor-component-virtualization.markdown

 </Virtualize>
 ```

+The component does the hard work of getting the height of your container and the size of the items to render.
+When we speak of the "container" we are talking about the rendered element: it can be one or more Razor components, a mix of HTML and Razor components, or plain old Razor code.

 That's really how easy it is, and will cover a majority of your use cases.
-Keep reading to understand the component in greater detail with a sample project, and learn how you can customize it even further.
+Keep reading to understand the `Virtualize` component in greater detail—and how you can customize and extend it for your specific needs.

-# Our application
+# Our sample app

-To further illustrate the need for virtualization, let's take it to the extremes.
-In the Blazor app's `FetchData` component, let's make a bunch of objects in memory when the page loads (in `OnInitializedAsync`).
+To further illustrate the need for Blazor component virtualization, let's kick things up a notch.
+In the sample Blazor app's `FetchData` component (or any component you'd like), let's make a bunch of objects in memory when the page loads (in `OnInitializedAsync`).
 In the `@code` block of the component, we'll populate a list of 10,000 cars to display on the page.
 (To state the obvious, we should never *actually* do this.)

 ```csharp
 private List<Car> cars;